QL Resources Bhd

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?

-The company reports that it is working with Wetlands International as a collaboration partner for a mangrove reforestation and rehabilitation programme in Malaysia.
-However, the program is not clearly in relation to its palm oil operations.
+The company reports that it has collaborated with Wetlands International to implement a mangrove reforestation and rehabilitation program in Malaysia.
+However, the information is not specific to palm oil production.

 -